desmos-labs/desmos/docs/developers/msgs/relationships/create-relationship.md

 # `MsgCreateRelationship`
-This message allows you to create a relationship between the signer, and a specified user.
+This message allows you to create a relationship between the signer and a specified user.

 ## Structure
 ```json